Database Seeding Setup

 Prisma provides a built-in mechanism for seeding your database.

-1. Create the Seed File (prisma/seed.ts
+1. Create the Seed File (prisma/seed.ts)

-directory.
+Create a file named seed.ts inside your prisma directory.
 This file will contain the logic for creating your initial data.

 - Replace the example

-call with your actual Prisma model operations. - Add logic to seed any other necessary models. - UseskipDuplicates: true
+prisma.user.createManycall with your actual Prisma model operations. - Add logic to seed any other necessary models. - UseskipDuplicates: truewhere appropriate if running the seed script multiple times shouldn't cause errors.

 2. Configure package.json